ecess-nitd/ecess-audition/README.md

 # ECESS Audition 2025
 ECESS Audition 2025 is an audition registration platform for ECESS (Electronics and Communication Engineering Students Society) at NIT Durgapur, built with Next.js and Supabase.

-### Features
-- Next.js 14 with the App Router
-- Supabase as the backend database
-- Tailwind CSS for styling
-- Secure form submission with validation
-- Rate limiting for form submissions
-- Responsive design for all devices

 ## Getting Started

 ### 1. Clone the Repository